Build an LLM from scratch in MAX

 GPT-2 uses a 4× expansion ratio because this was found to work well in the original Transformer paper and has been validated across many architectures since.

-Expansion layer (c_fc): Projects from 768 to 3,072 dimensions.
-This expansion gives the network more capacity to process information.
+• Expansion layer (c_fc): Projects from 768 to 3,072 dimensions, giving the network more capacity to process information.

-GELU activation: Applies Gaussian Error Linear Unit, a smooth non-linear function.
-GPT-2 uses approximate="tanh" for the tanh-based approximation.
-This approximation was faster when GPT-2 was first implemented, but we use it here to match the original pretrained weights exactly.
+• GELU activation: Applies Gaussian Error Linear Unit, a smooth non-linear function.
+GPT-2 uses approximate="tanh" for the tanh-based approximation, which was faster when GPT-2 was first implemented and is required here to match the original pretrained weights exactly.

-Projection layer (c_proj): Projects back from 3,072 to 768 dimensions.
-This returns to the embedding dimension so outputs can be added to residual connections.
+• Projection layer (c_proj): Projects back from 3,072 to 768 dimensions, returning to the embedding dimension so outputs can be added to residual connections.

 The layer names c_fc (fully connected) and c_proj (projection) match Hugging Face’s GPT-2 checkpoint structure.
 This naming is essential for loading pretrained weights in the final step.